 When you practice intentional financial living, unhealthy patterns are replaced by thoughtful, everyday decisions — eventually changing your trajectory.
-To do that, it’s important to understand your spending and what kind of financial future you want for yourself.
+To do that, it’s important to understand your spending and the kind of financial future you want for yourself.

-Spending follows values
+Spending follows values.